input-output-hk/cicero/docs/install-cicero.md

 dev-cicero
 ```

-### Cicero's web UI should now be available on http://localhost:8080.
+### Cicero's WebUI should now be available on http://localhost:8080.